grid-line

 No code (and its close cousin, low-code) refers to web and mobile development using a drag-and-drop interface.

-Both approaches much less technical knowledge than building via web programming languages and raw code.
+Both approaches require much less technical knowledge than building via web programming languages and raw code.

 Low code enables anyone to build and create blogs, online marketplaces, and even fully-fledged Software as a Service (SaaS) apps.